 I have some experiences with John Crestani and a lot of experience with what he teaches (making money online) and would like to share if he and his teachings are legit.

-In this article, I will specifically be talking about 4 things:
+In this article on John Crestani, I’ll specifically be talking about 4 things:

-1) John Crestani, the internet marketer whose ads you’ve probably seen on YouTube (Where he shows off stacks of $10,000’s).
+1) Of course John Crestani himself who is the internet marketer whose ads you’ve probably seen on YouTube (Where he shows off stacks of $10,000’s).

 2) And I will also be talking about his teachings, which come from his YouTube channel.